 After almost a decade of symmetrically ordered urban gardens, Mark Laurence thinks we’ll see ‘a turning away from the linear, contemporary town garden to something wilder and more curvilinear.’
 Mark says: "Curvilinear forms appear more natural in a garden environment and they connect us back to the flow of natural forms in the landscape."
 It's a distinctive move aways from the style of crisp, linear raised beds set against horizontal timber trellis that we have become so familiar with.

 Following a similar path, James Smith of Bowles & Wyer has been experimenting with sculptural wall claddings in wood, metals and stone in organic, naturalistic patterns.
-He says: 'I think wall claddings will gain momentum in 2020.
+He says: 'I think wall claddings will gain momentum in 2021.
 They are perfect for maximising vertical surfaces in tight city gardens.'

 Mark says: 'Monocouche renders are low maintenance, weather resistant and hard wearing plus they have great texture but they need professional application.
-A different look can be achieved with conventional render using mineral pigments (which are applied whilst the render is still green) and layered on in colour washes and absorbed into the surface, keeping the render breathable.
+A different look can be achieved with conventional render using mineral pigments (which are applied whilst the render is still green) and layered on in color washes and absorbed into the surface, keeping the render breathable.
 I think the red or yellow ochres tones work very well in a garden setting.'

 'Young families want to encourage their children to get outdoors, prizing them away from laptops, tablets and TV’s,' say Mandy Buckland of Greencube.
 'We have been asked to integrate outdoor play in many of our gardens in recent months and have been incorporating blackboards, sand pits, hammocks, balance beams, climbing frames and even mini wildlife ponds.
-We design them so that they are integral to the garden layout, repeating the material and use or colour.'
+We design them so that they are integral to the garden layout, repeating the material and use or color.'

 James Smith of Bowles & Wyer agrees, adding: 'Gardens will increasingly become important for families, to connect at social gatherings and for mental health – a welcome antidote to technology and screens.'